christian-a/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

-Most of the days about 10.000 and 15.000 steps are taken a dayx.
+Most of the days about 10.000 and 15.000 steps are taken a day.

 2. Calculate and report the mean and median total number of steps taken per day